reejit/NSFW-image-detector/README.md

 It's a Convolutional Neural Network model(Inception v3) deployed using Flask ,tensorflow-lite ,Pillow, Python3.6, Tensorflow 2.0, Swagger.

 The inception v3 model is trained and finetuned on the dataset. https://github.com/alex000kim/nsfw_data_scraper .
 How to run on local host?
+* Clone into the project
+* make sure python3.6 is installed and set to default
+* Open terminal
+* virtualenv env
+* source env/bin/activate
 * pip install -r requirements.txt
-* install tf-lite interpretor from the official tensorflow documentation https://www.tensorflow.org/lite/guide/python.
-* python predictions.py
+* python server.py

 The motive: